 They are rechargeable and can last for more than 24 hours on Bluetooth alone, or 8 hours with ANC.

-These headphones are made truly for electronic drums.
+These pair of headphones are made truly for an electronic drum.
 Its design is interesting, and it covers frequencies of 16Hz to 22kHx.

 The only downside is its high price.
 Also, the Bluetooth connection doesn’t always produce the best sounds.